 There is zero achievement in being straight in this world.
 It is expected of you.
 It is shown to you from the moment you are born as the standard human way of life.
 You are not shamed for it.
 Challenging that idea is an achievement (regardless of your own orientation).
 Living outside it to pursue your happiness is achievement.

-“Straight Pride” is neo-nazi bullshit designed to attract people with resentment, who feel that others having recognition and acceptance somehow makes them less acceptable, when they already have all the acceptance in the fucking world.
+“Straight Pride” is is a ruse orchestrated by the far right designed to attract people with resentment, who feel that others having recognition and acceptance somehow makes them less acceptable, when they already have all the acceptance in the fucking world.
 Don’t be nazis, straights.